viviankaun/Data-Engineering-Capstone-Project/README.md

 # Data-Engineering-Capstone-Project
-AWS S3, spark, parquet
+## AWS S3, spark, parquet
+## file name:  Capstone Project Template.ipynb
 ### read files from s3 using spark.
+Data source: csv files and parquet files

 ### cleaning data:
--avoid data Duplicate, data null using SQL command like "group by" or "where xxx is not null"
+- avoid data Duplicate, data null using SQL command like "group by" or "where xxx is not null"

 ### data moding
-save to parquet files
+- save to parquet files

 - Top 10 performance tuning techniques for Amazon Redshift